 The safety standards development enables market players, in all their diversity, to adopt a self-regulation approach.
 With this voluntary standard, manufacturers are at the forefront of regulatory initiatives.
 Honda (via its Belgian subsidiary), Toyota (through its French presence), Egret (Germany), L-Trott (France) and Trikke (Netherlands) have properly understood this and are actively involved in the work.
 Representatives of public authorities (including the DGCCRF for France – Directorate General for Competition Policy, Consumer Affairs and Fraud Control) and consumers (ANEC) are also present.
 “These entities have very high safety requirements,” adds Emmanuel Husson.

 Product safety and usage conditions

 A technical part will propose methods for testing the vehicle’s mechanical and electrical components.
-Tests on brakes, tyres, battery, handlebar, robustness of the footrest, etc. All aspects of the vehicle will be covered to ensure a minimum safety level and limit main hazards.
+Tests on brakes, tires, battery, handlebar, the robustness of the footrest, etc. All aspects of the vehicle will be covered to ensure a minimum safety level and limit main hazards.

 In and excluded

 Regarding the use, the voluntary standard will exclude vehicles having a maximum speed of 25 km/h.
 Included are machines designed to be used in public as well as private spaces, for instance in airports, libraries or large organizations, etc. In public spaces, they are already permitted on cycle tracks and sidewalks at a maximum speed of 6 km/h.
 “Due to the permitted tolerance, members of the working group have anticipated a possible future regulation with the addition of a specific button to switch to pedestrian mode,” mentions Emmanuel Husson.
 He continues: “The vast majority of manufacturers already offer a speed regulation system that could be useful if future legislation imposes a speed limit to be respected.”